udocker

 Need for a consistent portable way of running applications.

-- Running aplications across different distributions and run-time environments.
+- Running applications across different distributions and run-time environments.

 -